-Essential and Other Education for Court Executives, Managers, and Supervisors Manager and Supervisor Training
+Essential and Other Education for Court Executives, Managers, and Supervisors

+Manager and Supervisor Training

-\$34,438 was expended and/or encumbered to pay for business meals, meeting room rental, AV equipment and other program related rentals, as well as participant materials production expenses and trial court participant lodging for the Core 40 Courses but not the Institute for Court Management (ICM) courses, for which the courts pick up the cost of participant lodging.
+\$11,437 was expended and/or encumbered to pay for business meals, meeting room rental, AV equipment and other program related rentals, as well as participant materials production expenses.
+The courts, rather than the IMF allocation, fund participant lodging for the Core 40 and Institute for Court Management (ICM) courses.